Realme 3 Sales Hit 5 Lakh Units Within 3 Weeks in India

 Realme 3 sales in India have hit the milestone of five lakh units within three weeks since launch early last month, Realme announced on Tuesday.
 The company claimed that it sold over 311,800 units of the Realme 3 in the first two sales rounds.
-To recall, the Realme 3 comes with a dual rear camera setup and has a MediaTek Helio P70 SoC.
-The phone also runs Android Pie with ColorOS 6 on top and features an HD+ display.
-The Realme 3 also comes with a large, 4,230mAh battery.
+To recall, the Realme 3 is powered by MediaTek Helio P70 SoC and comes with a dual-camera setup on the back.
+The camera setup includes a 13-megapixel primary sensor and a 2-megapixel secondary sensor.
+The phone also runs Android Pie with ColorOS 6 on top and features an HD+ display and a large, 4,230mAh battery.

 Realme 3 price in India